 Over half a million people live in the county of Buckinghamshire.
-On average thirteen people are reported missing every day (source: Thames Valley Police recorded incidents).
+On average thirteen people are reported missing every day (Thames Valley Police recorded incidents).
 When a missing person is deemed to be high risk (of harm) police are able to call upon the support of nationally qualified teams of Search & Rescue volunteers.

 Search Dogs Buckinghamshire was set up in 2008 and is one of the largest search dog teams in England, for Lowland Rescue.
 We currently have around 30 operational team members, over 10 qualified dogs and over 20 more in training.

 Any search is always an emergency.
-The use of our air scenting and trailing dogs provide the quickest way of finding individuals.
+The use of our air scenting and tracking dogs provide the quickest way of finding individuals.
 The ultimate goal of both dog and handler is to locate the missing person and reunite them with their family.

 People we are called upon to search for include: